lgatto/lgatto.github.io/_posts/2025-10-21-death-research-software.md

 There exist many steps that one can take to minimise the risks described above.
-These steps are technical to write better, and more maintainable software, or non-technical, to grow and foster a community and support around the software.
+These steps are technical to write better, and more maintainable software, or non-technical, to grow and foster a community and support around the software and their developers.
 These opportunities aren't presented in any order of importance.
 Different situations and constrains will define what is possible in terms of possibilities.

 If there's one thing to take away, it is not to stay alone in the development and maintenance of a piece of software, especially for